llpeterson/foundation/trend.md

 network.
 Neither of these assumptions is quite right.

-The network’s design is clearly evolving, and we have documented these changes with each new edition of the textbook.
+The network’s design is clearly evolving, and we have documented these changes with each new edition of the textbook over the years.
 Doing that on a timeline measured in years has historically been good enough, but anyone that has downloaded and used the latest smartphone app knows how glacially slow anything measured in years is by today’s standards.
+Designing for evolution has to be part of the decision making process.

 On the second point, the companies that build networks are almost always the same ones that operate them.
 They are collectively known as *network operators*, and they include the companies listed above.
-But if we once again look to the cloud for inspiration, we see that develop-and-operate isn’t true just at the company level, but it is also how the fastest moving cloud companies organize their engineering
+But if we again look to the cloud for inspiration, we see that develop-and-operate isn’t true just at the company level, but it is also how the fastest moving cloud companies organize their engineering
 teams: around the *DevOps* model.
 (If you are unfamiliar with DevOps,